tjibbevanderlaan/multiroom-librespot-marantz/README.md

 ### Configure and Start Snapclient
 1. Install snapclient on the same (or another) machine.
-2. Copy or adapt snapclient.conf from the snapclient/ directory to `/etc/default/snapclient`.
+2. Copy or adapt `snapclient` from the `snapclient/ directory to `/etc/default/snapclient`.
 3. Start snapclient:
 ```bash
 snapclient